yahriels/yahriels/README.md

 Ames, Iowa
 2023
-Bachelor’s: Aerospace and Aeronautical Engineering (’23) Master’s: Applied Science and Technology (’23)
+Bachelor’s: Aerospace and Aeronautical Engineering (’23)

 ## DEDICATION Statement
-> I dedicate my thesis primarily to the two most important people in my life - my nurturing mentor known as The Cyclone of Education, and my to my lifelong supporter, and companion, Don Yahriel Salinas-Reyes - An embodiment of Chaos, Order, Logic, and Madness.
+> I dedicate my thesis primarily to the two most important people in my life - my nurturing mentor known as The Cyclone of Education, and my to my lifelong supporter, and companion, Don Yahriel Salinas-Reyes - An embodiment of Chaos, Order, Logic, and Madness.
 I miss you both incredibly, and I promise to make good on my word to make you both proud.
 I am deeply grateful to my family in the United States, Mexico, and El Salvador for bearing with me patiently as I worked on my thesis.
 I dedicate this work to all of you.
 Your